aupiff/collar-daniells-solutions/lesson_12.md

 The battle is long and the allies wait for help.

-8. In agrō labōrant vir et fīliī nūnti.
+8. In agrō labōrant vir et fīliī nūntī.

 The man and the sons of the messenger are working in the field.